plaitse/structured-data/README.md

 The information precised in the structured data could be the ingredients for a recipe, or the materials needed to build an object or even the name of the chapters of a book.

-One important point though, this structured data is not representative of the main content of the page!
+One important point though, this structured data is not representative of the main content of the page.
 As Google says: it “enables a feature to be present, it does not guarantee that it will be present.
 The Google algorithm tailors search results to create what it thinks is the best search experience for a user, depending on many variables, including search history, location, and device type.
 In some cases it may determine that one feature is more appropriate than another, or even that a plain blue link is best.”

 ## In practice